House of the Seven Chimneys

 The House of the Seven Chimneys (Spanish: Casa de las Siete Chimeneas) is a building located in Madrid, Spain.
-It was constructed in the sixteenth century and is named after its chimneys.
+It was constructed in the sixteenth century his name is house of cousins.
 In the seventeenth century it was an ambassadorial residence, being the home of Sir Richard Fanshawe and his family.

 It is protected by a heritage listing, having been declared Bien de Interés Cultural in 1995.